openzipkin/zipkin/zipkin-storage/cassandra-v1/README.md

 `CassandraSpanStore.getDependencies()` returns pre-aggregated dependency links (ex via [zipkin-dependencies](https://github.com/openzipkin/zipkin-dependencies)).

-The implementation uses the [Datastax Java Driver 3.x](https://github.com/datastax/java-driver).
+The implementation uses the [Datastax Java Driver 4.x](https://github.com/datastax/java-driver).

 `zipkin2.storage.cassandra.v1.CassandraStorage.Builder` includes defaults that will operate against a local Cassandra installation.

 ## Logging
-Queries are logged to the category "com.datastax.driver.core.QueryLogger.NORMAL" when debug or trace is enabled via SLF4J.
-Trace level includes bound values.
+Since the underlying driver uses SLF4J, Zipkin's storage layer also uses this (note SLF4J is supported out-of-the-box with no configuration in zipkin-server).

+Zipkin's storage layer logs to the category "zipkin2.storage.cassandra", but you may wish to see the entire "zipkin2" when troubleshooting.

+If you want to see requests and latency, set the logging category "com.datastax.oss.driver.internal.core.tracker.RequestLogger" to DEBUG.
+TRACE includes query values.

-See [Logging Query Latencies](http://docs.datastax.com/en/developer/java-driver/3.0/supplemental/manual/logging/#logging-query-latencies) for more details.
+See [Request Logger](https://docs.datastax.com/en/developer/java-driver/4.9/manual/core/request_tracker/#request-logger) for more details.

 ## Testing
 This module conditionally runs integration tests against a local Cassandra instance.